bmaag90/magic-the-gpt/README.md

 The implementation of the different is found as follows:
 * Data preprecossing:
     * `data_preprocessing.py`: converts the csv file into a txt file
-    * `mtg_dataset`: pytorch Dataset used for torch DataLoader
+    * `mtg_dataset`: pytorch Dataset used for pytorch training and validation DataLoader
 * Model:
     * `attention.py`: Basic attention mechanism, see Section 3.2.1 in paper
     * `feed_forward_network.py`: Simple feedforward network with 2 linear layers
     * `multi_head_attention.py`: Multi-Head attention, i.e. concatenation of multiple attention heads, see Section 3.2.2
     * `transformer_decoder.py`: Decoder stack, which combines the multi-head attention and feed-forward networks
-    * `mtgpt.py`: Implements main model class, which combines multiple transformer-decoder stacks to the final model
+    * `mtgpt.py`: Implements main model class, which combines/stacks multiple transformer-decoders to the final model
 * Utility functions:
     * `utility.py`: Different utility functions including encoding and decoding of text and tokens resp., loss estimation and saving the trained model